TilenBerlak/Chuckinator/README.md

 # Chuckinator

-FPS game made with JavaScript and WebGL.
+Is a 3D first-person shooter game written in Javascript and WebGL.